p-argento/uni/DM/_DM.md

 [[DM Clustering]]
 [[DM Classification]]

-> Think of how stupid the average person is, and realize half of them are stupider than that. (the median is cool)
+> Think of how stupid the average person is, and realize half of them are stupider than that. (referring to the median of course)

 # TO-DO
 ---